sabbir-subhan/appium-Python/README.md

 BEFORE EACH NEW RUN OF TESTS:

-- make sure You have permissions to: /var/db/lockdown/  (sudo chmod -R 777 /var/db/lockdown/)
+- make sure You have permissions to: /var/db/lockdown/  (sudo chmod -R 777 /var/db/lockdown/) - without, appium will trow: "An unknown server-side error occurred while processing the command.
+Original error: Installing"
 - make sure to lunch appium server
 - make sure that users accounts in OCA webpage have correct properties (for example expiration dates)
 - make sure that real devices are connected and unlocked